-CESM-LME simulates a decline of NED of considerable magnitude in the post-eruption years, which additionally is found sensitive to the hemisphere of the volcanic forcing.
-To understand these key findings, we need to investigate the large-scale circulation changes in relation to the ISM.
-As a first step, we analyse large-scale surface temperature, SLP, and wind anomalies in the post-eruption summers using monthly mean data.
+CESM-LME simulates a decline of NED of considerable magnitude in the post-eruption summers, which additionally is found sensitive to the hemisphere of the volcanic forcing.
+To understand these key findings, we need to investigate the large-scale

+200 circulation changes in relation to the ISM.
+As a first step, we analyse large-scale surface temperature, SLP, and wind anomalies using monthly mean data.

-Previous analyses of the CESM-LME simulations have identified the coldest annual NH temperatures after major volcanic eruptions, with magnitudes generally stronger than in the reconstructions, possibly related to uncertainties in the specified
+Previous analyses of the CESM-LME simulations have identified the coldest annual NH temperatures after major volcanic eruptions, with magnitudes generally stronger than in the reconstructions, possibly related to uncertainties in the specified volcanic forcing (e.g. Otto-Bliesner et al., 2015).
+Likewise, the strongest summer (JA) cooling in Southern Europe/Northern

-- 205 volcanic forcing (Otto-Bliesner et al., 2015).
-Likewise, the strongest summer (JA) cooling in Southern Europe/Northern Africa is simulated after Samalas, with anomalies exceeding -3.5 K in the EMed, Balkans and Levantine (Figure 5a and Sup.
-Figure 2 for all eruptions).
+- Africa is simulated after Samalas, with anomalies exceeding -3.5 K in the EMed, Balkans and Levantine (Figure 5a and Figure S2 for all eruptions).
 A similar albeit weaker cooling is also simulated in the post-eruption summers after the Laki and Pinatubo, which can be explained by the reduction in the incoming radiation by the volcanic aerosols in the stratosphere.
-The considerably weaker sea surface temperature anomalies in the EMed are related to the heat capacity of water that dumps a - 210 response to an intermittent forcing.
-The direct radiative cooling is superimposed on dynamical signatures associated with changes in the large-scale circulation and regional land/sea contrasts.
-These dynamical signatures are evident as an amplified cooling over the land masses in the EMed, Balkans and Levantine and can be isolated by subtracting the zonal mean temperature response (e.g. about -2 K in the 30-40°N band).
-This approach isolates a spatial pattern similar to Samalas, Laki and Tambora (Sup.
-Figure 3).
-In the extreme case of Samalas, the amplified cooling pattern contributes to about -1.5 K cooling - 215 in the EMed.

-The surface cooling in the post-eruption summers is associated with an increased SLP in the EMed and Anatolian low, exceeding 300 Pa in the case of Samalas and Laki (contours in Figure 5 and Sup.
-Figure 2).
-This indicates a weakened SLP pressure gradient over the Aegean Sea, which reduce wind speeds as evidenced with the southerly anomalies of about 1 m/s (arrows in Figure 5 and Sup.
-Figure 2).
-Hence, fewer days with Etesians are expected under such surface conditions as found

-- 220 in Figure 3.
+The considerably weaker sea surface temperature anomalies in the EMed are related to the heat capacity of water that dumps a response to an intermittent forcing.
+The direct radiative cooling is superimposed on dynamical signatures associated with - 210 changes in the large-scale circulation and regional land/sea contrasts.
+These dynamical signatures can be isolated by subtracting the zonal mean temperature response (e.g. about -2 K in the 30-40°N band).
+This approach isolates a spatial pattern that is characterized by an amplified cooling over the land masses in the EMed, Balkans and Levantine (Figure S3).
+In the extreme case of Samalas, the dynamical cooling pattern contributes to about -1.5 K in the total cooling simulated in the EMed.
+The surface cooling in the post-eruption summers is associated with an increased SLP in the EMed and Anatolian low, - 215 exceeding 300 Pa in the case of Samalas and Laki (contours in Figure 5 and Figure S2).
+This indicates a weakened SLP gradient over the Aegean Sea, which is associated with reduced wind speeds as evidenced with the southerly anomalies of about 1 m/s (arrows in Figure 5 and Figure S2).
+Hence, fewer days with Etesians are expected under such surface conditions as found in Figure 3.
 The positive SLP anomalies extend throughout the Middle East and the Arabian Peninsula.
-The northeastly wind anomalies in the Arabian Sea oppose the prevailing winds in the summer season affecting the ISM region; this might be related to a weakening of the ISM, which additionally explains the anomalous surface warming over India by a reduction in the cloud amount and increasing shortwave heating (Dogar and Sato, 2019).
-This pattern is robust and is simulated for all strong NH and tropical eruptions prior to 1900 (Sup.
-Figure 2).
-We note that the strongest ensemble-mean surface warming over India is - found after Laki, with temperature anomalies exceeding +1.5 K (Figure 5b).
-Likewise, there is also some evidence for northwest wind anomalies in the Arabian Sea after Pinatubo in the summer of 1992, but the CESM-LME surface cooling in the EMed is considerably weaker (Figure 5e).
-SLP anomalies in the Anatolian low are trivial after Pinatubo, which is consistent with the insignificant NED reduction shown in Figure 2d.
+The northeastly wind anomalies in the Arabian Sea oppose the prevailing south-westerlies in the summer season, which is associated with a - 220 weakened ISM.
+This can also explain the anomalous surface warming simulated over India given that a reduction in the cloud amount and increased downward shortwave radiation in years of reduced ISM can cause positive surface temperature anomalies (Dogar and Sato, 2019).
+This pattern is robust and is simulated for all strong NH and tropical eruptions prior to 1900 (Figure S2).
+We note that the strongest ensemble-mean surface warming over India is found after Laki, with temperature anomalies exceeding +1.5 K (Figure 5b).
+Likewise, there is also some evidence in CESM-LME for north-west wind anomalies - 225 in the Arabian Sea after Pinatubo in the summer of 1992, but the simulated surface cooling in the EMed is considerably weaker compared to 20CR (Figure 5e).
+In 20CR, SLP anomalies in the Anatolian low are trivial after Pinatubo, which is consistent with the insignificant observed NED response shown in Figure 2d.